 Please Wait....

-You will soon be deciding who to elect to India’s parliament.
-Your right to vote gives you the right to choose your future.
-But social media is manipulating your vote while earning big money to spread disinformation.
-And they think they get away with it in non-Western countries like India.
+2024 has been a significant year for the spirit of democracy.
+You lent your voice, your vote, and your power in electing India’s parliament in a nail-biting election in June.
+It is now time to use your franchise to cast your vote for the upcoming state assembly elections.
+As numerous states go to the elections this year, remember, your right to vote gives you the right to choose your future.
+But social media is manipulating your vote by allowing big money to spread disinformation.
+And they think they can get away with it in countries in the Global South like India.

 Social media platforms like Facebook, YouTube, Instagram, WhatsApp, and Telegram are allowing trolls and propagandists to spread hatred, division, and lies in our society.
 Anyone with an agenda can poison the minds of the audience on social media platforms -- and even make money out of it.